SamR1/FitTrackee/docsrc/source/features.rst

     - average speed (when workouts belong to the same sport)
     - average ascent (*new in 0.9.7*)
     - average descent (*new in 0.9.7*)
-    - when workouts belong to the same sport and it corresponds to running, hiking, trail running, or walking) (*new in 1.1.0*):
+    - when workouts belong to the same sport and 'pace' is set in the sport preference (*new in 1.1.0*):

       - average pace
       - best pace